Argus Latin America LNG Summit

 - Contracts: What has been changing in terms of contracts flexibility?
 How are the changes related to spot and long term markets?

 - New projects in Brazil: What are the expectations of new market participants and where do they see opportunities in the Brazilian market?
 What are the main challenges in implementing new projects?
-Will the new plants help boost LNG market in Brazil?
+Will the new plants help boost the Brazilian LNG market?

 - Floating storage projects: What barriers do FSRU projects face?
 Are there new companies willing to enter the market?
 Will FSRUs establish themselves as the standard solution for regional regasification terminals?

 - Panel discussion - Investments and financing: What is the current appetite of the capital markets for financing LNG projects?
-What are the markets more expected to grow?
+Which markets are most likely to grow?
 Can LNG remain a magnet for global funding at current prices?

 Michael DuBose, VP Strategy, Tellurian Investments